 Grooming your puppy helps

 On top of regular baths, you will also need to brush your canine.
+Brushing and grooming really helps with hygiene for dogs.
 Different breeds of dogs need to be brushed for different reasons.
 Some dogs shed badly and need help getting all of that loose fur out of their coat.
 Otherwise, it’ll end up all over your furniture and can make your pooch quite uncomfortable.

 You should brush these dogs with a metal pin brush or a shedding blade, depending on the density of their hair.
 For very short-haired dogs, use a bristle brush.